 Director of Programs

-Maria Romero-Mora joined CCHI as Project Coordinator of the Connecting Kids to Coverage Project, a national campaign through the CMS, for which she manages the collaboration, program management, and evaluation of partner organizations based in 7 counties.
-Maria has ample experience in health insurance education and enrollment having started as a CAA Yolo County in 2007 with the local Community Health Initiative (CHI).
+Maria Romero-Mora joined CCHI as Project Coordinator of the Connecting Kids to Coverage Project, a national campaign through the Centers for Medicare & Medicaid Services, for which she manages the collaboration, program management, and evaluation of partner organizations based in 7 counties.
+Maria has ample experience in health insurance education and enrollment having started as a Certified Application Assistance (CAA) in Yolo County in 2007 with the local Community Health Initiative (CHI).
 Her work included direct engagement with migrant populations to identified safety net resources, health coverage enrollment, and the development of safety net programs.
 Maria is bilingual, bicultural and writes Spanish fluently.
 She received her B.A. in Community and Regional Development from the University of California, Davis.
-Maria is a CEC.
+Maria is a certified enrollment counselor (CEC).

 With a recent Bachelor of Science in Health Science and a concentration in Community Health Education from Sacramento State, Gloria is passionate about working to make sure that all Californians have access to quality health coverage and care.
 Her past employment has given her the opportunity to work with a variety of groups including youth, students, educators, counselors, low-income families, migrant families, volunteers, council members, other government officials, professionals and vendors.
 She hopes to apply the knowledge obtained through her education to serve populations in need, specifically the Latino population.
 Gloria is bi-lingual in English and Spanish and brings administrative and outreach skills to her new position.
 Gloria is a CEC.